NVIDIA/framework-reproducibility/README.md

  XGDR     | Set XLA_FLAGS=--xla_gpu_deterministic_reductions.
 It's [TBD](https://github.com/tensorflow/tensorflow/pull/34887#discussion_r364007975) whether this solution will be enabled by default.       |

 Notes:
-  * multi-algo: From NGC 19.12 onwards, the cuDNN forward and backward convolution algorithms are selected deterministically from several deterministic algorithms.
-Prior to this (i.e. NGC 19.11 and earlier, and all currently released versions of stock TensorFlow), there is only one deterministic algorithm selected for each of the forward and two backward paths.
+  * multi-algo: From NGC TF 19.12 onwards and stock TensorFlow 2.2 onwards, the cuDNN forward and backward convolution algorithms are selected deterministically from several deterministic algorithms.
+Prior to this (i.e.
+    NGC 19.11 and earlier, and stock TensorFlow 2.1 and earlier), there is only one deterministic algorithm selected for each of the forward and two backward paths.
 In those versions of TensorFlow, some layer configurations are not supported (resulting in an exception being thrown with the message "No algorithm worked!").
-The multi-algorithm support is not currently available in stock TensorFlow, but is being added by [PR 34951][1003].
   * XLA: These solutions will not work when XLA JIT compilation is enabled due to XLA reductions on GPU not being deterministic (see [this comment](https://github.com/tensorflow/tensorflow/pull/34887#discussion_r355610837)